RecList/evalRS-2022-submission-example/README.md

 * Please note that if you use a DL AMI the console will tell when the [DL-ready interpreter is](images/ec2.png).
 Make sure to use that to then launch your submission in the usual way, that is, in this case `/usr/local/bin/python3.9 submission.py`: [video](https://watch.screencastify.com/v/nDFJMcUcBb1dBTFrwcjH).

-* When the eval loop has completed, you should see the usual [console log](images/results.png), including the duration.
-Please note _that duration should be less than the computing budget_!
+* When the eval loop has completed, you should see the usual [console log](images/results.png), including the duration of the loop.
+Please note _that the total duration should be less than the computing budget specified in the official rules_!

-* When you're sure your compute budget tests have succeded, _shut down_ the machine to avoid incurring in additional costs!
+* When you're sure your compute budget tests have succeded, _shut down_ the EC2 machine to avoid incurring in additional costs!

 #### FAQs